 The fair value of a financial instrument is the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-Financial assets are marked to bid prices and financial liabilities are marked to offer prices.
+The Company's financial assets and liabilities (i.e., secured financings) are marked to exchangetraded close prices.
 Fair value measurements do not include transaction costs.
+The Company measures financial assets and secured financings related to its fractional share program as a portfolio (i.e., based on its net exposure to market and/or credit risks).
+See Note 6 for further information about the accounting for the Company's fractional share program.